Contractions of subcurves of families of log curves: Construction of the contraction map

 \subsection{Properness}

-The goal of this section is to show that $\psi : \ol{C} \to S$ is proper.
-We do this in two steps: first we show that $\psi : \ol{C} \to S$ is separated.
-It then follows that $\tau : C \to \ol{C}$ is proper.
+In this section we complete the proof that $\ol{\pi} : \ol{C} \to S$ is a family of curves.
+We already know that it is flat and has reduced geometric fibers.
+It remains to show that $\ol{\pi} : \ol{C} \to S$ is proper.
+We do this in two steps: first we show that $\ol{\pi} : \ol{C} \to S$ is separated.
+It follows that $\tau : C \to \ol{C}$ is proper.
 Then we show that $\tau$ has $\ol{C}$ as its scheme-theoretic image.
-Since the image of a proper map in a separated scheme is proper, it follows that $\psi : \ol{C} \to S$ is proper as desired.
+Since the image of a proper map in a separated scheme is proper, we then have that $\ol{\pi} : \ol{C} \to S$ is proper as desired.

-\begin{proposition} The morphism $\psi: \ol{C} \to S$ is separated. \end{proposition} \begin{proof} Choose an affine open cover $\{ V_i \}_{i \in I}$ of $C - E$.
+\begin{proposition} The morphism $\ol{\pi}: \ol{C} \to S$ is separated. \end{proposition} \begin{proof} Choose an affine open cover $\{ V_i \}_{i \in I}$ of $C - E$.
 We will identify the $V_i$s with their isomorphic images in $\tau(C - E) = \ol{C} - \tau(E)$.
 Then $\mathcal{U} = \{ \ol{U} \} \cup \{ V_i \}_{i \in I}$ is an affine open cover of $\ol{C}$.
-It suffices to show that for each $V, W \in \mathcal{U}$, $V \cap W \to V \times_S W$ is a closed immersion.
+It suffices to show that for each $V, W \in \mathcal{U}$, $V \cap W \overset{\Delta}{\to} V \times_S W$ is a closed immersion.
 When $V = W = \ol{U}$, this is clear since affine maps are separated.
-If $V = V_i$ and $W = V_j$, we have that $V \cap W \to V \times_S W$ is a closed immersion, since $\pi : C \to S$ is separated.
+If $V = V_i$ and $W = V_j$, we have that $V \cap W \overset{\Delta}{\to} V \times_S W$ is a closed immersion, since $\pi : C \to S$ is separated.

-It remains to check that each map $\ol{U} \cap V_i \to \ol{U} \times_S V_i$ is a closed immersion for each $i$.
+It remains to check that each map $\ol{U} \cap V_i \overset{\Delta}{\to} \ol{U} \times_S V_i$ is a closed immersion for each $i$.
 Note that since $V_i$ is disjoint from $E$, $(U - E) \cap V_i = U \cap V_i$ and $\tau : U \cap V_i \to \ol{U} \cap V_i$ is an isomorphism.
 Consider the diagram

 It is now enough to show that the image of $(U - E) \cap V_i$ in $\ol{U} \times_S V_i$ is closed.
 We know that the image of $(U - E) \cap V_i \to (U - E) \times_S V_i$ is closed, since $\pi : C \to S$ is separated.
-Since $(U - E) \times V_i \to \ol{U} \times V_i$ is an open immersion and $E \to \ol{U}$ surjects onto the complement of $U - E$ in $\ol{U}$, it suffices to show that the closure of the image of $(U - E) \cap V_i \to \ol{U} \times V_i$ does not intersect $\tau(E) \times V_i$.
+Since $(U - E) \times V_i \to \ol{U} \times_S V_i$ is an open immersion and $E \to \ol{U}$ surjects onto the complement of $U - E$ in $\ol{U}$, it suffices to show that the closure of the image of $(U - E) \cap V_i \to \ol{U} \times_S V_i$ does not intersect $\tau(E) \times_S V_i$.